The Fukushima meltdown is way too hot for humans

 An hour later, the tsunami reached shore.

 Next Monday marks the eighth anniversary of the earthquake.
-Since then, Japanese energy giant Tokyo Electric Power Company, or Tepco, has cleared enough of the rubble on the top floor of the Unit 3 building to allow for my 10-minute visit.
+After all this time, Japanese energy giant Tokyo Electric Power Company, or Tepco, has barely scratched the surface of the problem.
+It's cleared enough of the rubble on the top floor of the Unit 3 building to allow for my 10-minute visit.

 I gaze up at the massive barrel vault ceiling, trying to get a handle on the sheer scale of everything.
 Radiation levels are too high for me to linger.
 My quickening pace and breath are betrayed by rapid flapping noises coming from the purple filters on both sides of my respirator mask.